avalon60/OraTAPI/README.md

 If an in-place legacy upgrade fails or leaves the install tree in an inconsistent state, the recommended recovery is to remove the extracted installation directory and install the new release again from scratch.
 This does not remove your OraTAPI runtime home under `~/OraTAPI`, so existing profiles, runtime configuration, instantiated templates, and profile-local Oracle Instant Client content remain available after reinstall.

 Use `update_ora_tapi` only if you are deliberately staying on the extracted-install model.
-In that legacy mode you can run it in two ways.
-If you have a tarball of an OraTAPI release, you can point the command at the tarball, and it will prompt for confirmation before updating OraTAPI.
+In that legacy mode you can either point the command at a release tarball, or let it download a release from GitHub for you.

 Example:
 ```